 After you receive your annual benefits renewal rate, work with your internal team and your benefits broker to begin negotiations.
 Importantly, this doesn’t mean countering with a number so low that the carrier finds it untenable and unreasonable.
 In that case, the insurer may not meet your demand and you’ll be forced to turn to other carrier options without having planned for that possibility.

 Instead, respond with a fair and reasonable rate increase backed by data.
-The goal is to counter offer with a number that creates stability and predictability for renewals in the future.
+The goal is to counteroffer a number that creates stability and predictability for renewals in the future.
+Be open with your broker about your goals and business plans.
+This could provide helpful information to support their negotiation work.

 Learning your benefits renewal rate for each plan year can be stressful, but it doesn’t have to be.
 Negotiating benefit renewals by getting information early and maintaining good carrier relationships can help you create a better annual renewal with predictability and improved budgeting year after year.